AlyaGomaa/indigo/_posts/2021-01-09-Operating-System-Concepts-Essentials-Notes.md

 **When an interrupt occurs**, each interrupt has a specific number in a table of interrupt type, function pointers and device number. the CPU checks that table before executing the function associated with the interrupt

 **RAM** commonly is implemented in a semiconductor technology called dynamic random-access memory **(DRAM)**

+DRAM: this memory must be constantly refreshed (thousands of times per second) to retain its contents.

+SRAM: used in cpu caches.
+Faster , more expensive, uses more power

 electrically erasable programmable read-only memory,  **EEPROM** , it can be changed. in smartphones it stores their factory-installed Programs

+Three types of ROM:

+1. Programmable ROM (PROM)

+2. Erasable programmable ROM (EPROM)

+3. Electrically erasable programmable ROM (EEPROM)

+Two types of partitions:

+• Primary partition (used for OS files)

+• Extended partition

 Because **ROM cannot be changed**, only static programs, such as the bootstrap program are stored there.